LishuZ/LishuZ.github.io/_pages/research.md

   - /research.html
 ---
 ## Job Market Paper
-### International trade in brown loans and the transfer of climate-related risks.
+### International trade in brown loans and the transfer of climate-related risks
 [Draft](https://www.dropbox.com/scl/fi/8zenzwr3y685et15wc4m1/JMP_fulldraft.pdf?rlkey=bw6ag0spdlmpb8uv3evmpkkxl&st=o1jw2ik4&dl=0)

 I develop a theory-based measure of carbon sensitivity in lending to capture reductions in portfolio exposure to brown assets.
 Using syndicated loan data, I show that countries with greater resistance to brown lending, proxied by economic development, experience faster shifts in loan portfolios, with decarbonization driven primarily by domestic credit reallocation.
 I find consistent evidence of risk transfers to less regulated lenders and foreign countries.
 Lenders’ climate risk-taking and transfer behaviors vary sharply by syndicate role, loan type, and specialization.
 Leveraging the ECB’s climate guide, I show that accounting for regulatory leakage reveals effects contrary to common wisdom.